marcosmoura/mini-react/README.md

 To run the Unit tests:

-- `test:unit`: Run the unit tests on every test case
+- `yarn test:unit`: Run the unit tests on every test case
-- `test:unit:watch`: Run the unit tests on watch mode
+- `yarn test:unit:watch`: Run the unit tests on watch mode
-- `test:unit:coverage`: Generates a coverage report inside the `coverage` folder
+- `yarn test:unit:coverage`: Generates a coverage report inside the `coverage` folder
-- `test:unit:coverage:open`: Generates a coverage report and open it on your web browser
+- `yarn test:unit:coverage:open`: Generates a coverage report and open it on your web browser

 ## E2E Tests